MicrosoftDocs/sql-docs/docs/integration-services/lift-shift/ssis-azure-schedule-packages.md

 ### Prerequisites

-Before you can use elastic jobs to schedule SSIS packages stored in the SSISDB Catalog database on an Azure SQL Database server, you have to do the following things.
+Before you can use elastic jobs to schedule SSIS packages stored in the SSISDB Catalog database on an Azure SQL Database server, you have to do the following things:

 1. Install and configure the Elastic Database jobs components.
 For more info, see [Installing Elastic Database jobs overview](/azure/sql-database/sql-database-elastic-jobs-service-installation.md).